 Your employer’s insurer will also offer you a smaller settlement than your injuries are worth.
 Taking the first settlement you’re offered is almost never a good idea.
 Insurance companies are low-balling you, hoping to save some money.

 Nebraska is a business-friendly state, which can make it tougher for workers to get compensation for their injuries.
 If you or a loved one have been involved in a work-related accident or illness, contact one of our Omaha workers’ compensation lawyers.
+We only handle employee workers’ comp claims.
 Call to schedule a free consultation at (402) 281-9706.